apocalyptech/minecraftxray/README.txt

 By default, X-Ray will highlight Silverfish blocks with a red tint.
 You can toggle this on and off with the "V" key.

+The "U" key can be used to toggle the rendering of chunk borders.
+This will draw a transparent box around the chunk the camera is currently in, so it's easy to see what's inside your current chunk and what isn't.

 The rendering information popup can be toggled with "R" and is on by default.
 This will let you know what these various settings are set to.